1.0 Policy & Purpose

 All Independent Contractor services require a contract.
 Distinguished visiting scholars require an appointment letter.

 All University contracts must be submitted to the Office of the General Counsel for review and further approval by either the Senior Vice President of Finance & Administration, Senior Vice President of Academic Affairs & Provost (this position has authority for calendar year 2016) or the President.

 Refer to separate Policy on Independent Contractors & Contracts.

 Any purchases charged to the following funds (first two digits of the budget number) must also be approved by the Office of Research and Sponsored Programs:

 - 15 Sponsored Programs

-Any purchases charged to the following fund must also be approved by the Controller or Assistant Controller:
+Any purchases charged to the following funds must also be approved by the Accounting Manager or Controller or Assistant Controller: